walmartlabs/lacinia/docs/tutorial/designer-data.rst

 .. [#root] Root resolvers, such as for the ``gameById`` query operation, are the
-   exception: they are passed nil.
+   exception: they are passed a nil value.